anotherhadi/nixy/docs/src/README_template.md

   - 'guest' is a *template* that you can copy and modify for *your own system*
   - 'themes' contains all the *themes* available (see [THEMES.md](docs/THEMES.md))
   - 'modules' are some nix modules that you can import (nvidia, prime, fonts, ...)
-- 🤫 `secrets` are the secrets files encrypted with sops
+- 🤫 `secrets` are the secrets files encrypted with sops-nix

 ## Installation